julius-gwee/tp/docs/DeveloperGuide.md

 ---

+**Use case: Auto-save changes**

+**MSS**
+1. Recruiter performs a change (e.g., add, delete, edit).
+2. Findr automatically persists the change to storage.
+3. Findr shows a brief “Saved” status.
+   Use case ends.

+**Extensions**
+* 2a.
+Temporary storage failure (e.g., file lock, I/O error).
+  2a1.
+Findr queues a retry and shows a non-intrusive warning.
+  2a2.
+If retry succeeds, Findr shows “Saved” and logs the event.
+  2a3.
+If retry fails after N attempts, Findr prompts the recruiter to “Retry now” or “Save As…”.
+  Use case ends.

+* 2b.
+Storage is unavailable (e.g., permission denied).
+  2b1.
+Findr prevents further destructive actions and displays recovery guidance.
+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.